eagmon/eagmon.github.io/eran.md

 Eran Agmon is an Assistant Professor at the [Center for Cell Analysis and Modeling]( https://health.uconn.edu/cell-analysis-modeling/) and the [Department of Molecular Biology and Biophysics]( https://health.uconn.edu/molecular-biology-biophysics/) at the University of Connecticut Health Center.
-He is the primary developer of the [Vivarium Collective](https://vivarium-collective.github.io) -- a software ecosystem for modular, multiscale modeling in computational biology.
+He is the primary developer of [Vivarium](https://vivarium-collective.github.io) -- a software ecosystem for modular, multiscale modeling in computational biology.
 This tool aims to enable labs to connect their data, models, and simulators to build more comprehensive models of cells.
 Eran's research involves leveraging advanced software methods and combining multi-omics datasets with diverse modeling methods to generate multi-scale simulations.
-He is applying these approaches to build simulations of whole microbiomes that span molecular to multi-cellular scales.
+He is interested in applying these approaches to build simulations of cellular ecosystems that span molecular to multi-cellular and environmental scales.

 ### Prior affiliations
 He was previously a postdoctoral scientist at Stanford University’s Department of Bioengineering as part of the